Balamaloth/FUTURE-GADGET-EXPO-2025/README.md

 <h3> “Where Innovation Meets Tomorrow”</h3>

-The Future Gadget Expo 2025 website is a fully responsive, static site built using HTML5 and CSS3.
+The Future Gadget Expo 2025 website is a fully responsive, static site built using HTML5 and CSS3. <br>
-It serves as a digital platform to showcase — highlighting event details <p  style="color:red;"> ,home , about , speakers, schedules, gallery, contact and registration. </p>  <hr>
+It serves as a digital platform to showcase — highlighting event details <br> <p  style="color:red;"> ,home , about , speakers, schedules, gallery, contact and registration. </p>  <hr>

 <h2> 🖥️ Live Preview </h2>